tom-krieger/cis_security_hardening/REFERENCE.md

 Data type: `Integer`

 Time to wait until system is rebooted if required.
 Time in seconds.
+For `reboot` the `puppetlabs-reboot` module is used.
+Please obey the follwing comment from this module: POSIX systems (with the exception of Solaris) only support specifying the timeout as minutes.
+As such, the value of timeout must be a multiple of 60.
+Other values will be rounded up to the nearest minute and a warning will be issued.

 Default value: `120`

+##### <a name="auto_reboot"></a>`auto_reboot`

+Data type: `Boolean`

+Reboot when necessary after `time_until_reboot` is exeeded

+Default value: ``true``

 ##### <a name="verbose_logging"></a>`verbose_logging`